Local Uncertainty Sampling for Large-Scale Multi-Class Logistic Regression: Experiments

 \subsection{Web Spam Data: Binary Classification}

 In this section, we compare the LUS method with the LCC method on the Web Spam data\footnote{\url{http://www.cc.gatech.edu/projects/doi/WebbSpamCorpus.html}}, which is a binary classification problem used in \cite{fithian2014local} to evaluate the LCC method.
-Since the comparison among LCC, US and CC on this dataset has been reported in \cite{fithian2014local}, we do not repeat them here and focus on the comparison between the LUS and LCC methods.
+Since the comparison among the LCC, US and CC methods on this dataset has been reported in \cite{fithian2014local}, we do not repeat them here and focus on the comparison between the LUS and LCC methods.
 The Web Spam data contains 350,000 web pages and about 60\% of them are web spams.
 This data set is approximately marginally balanced, but it has been shown to have strong conditional imbalance in \cite{fithian2014local}.
-Here, we adopt the same settings as described in \cite{fithian2014local} to compare the LUS and the LCC methods.
-That is, we use linear logistic models and select 99 features which appear in at least 200 documents, and the features are log-transformed. $10\%$ of the observations are uniformly selected to obtain a pilot estimator as did in \cite{fithian2014local}.
-Since we only have a single data set, we follow \cite{fithian2014local} to uniformly subsample 100 datasets, each of which contains 100,000 data points, as 100 independent `full' datasets, and then repeat the experiments 100 times for comparison.
+We adopt the same settings as described in \cite{fithian2014local} to compare the LUS and the LCC methods.
+That is, we use linear logistic model and select 99 features which appear in at least 200 documents, and the features are log-transformed.
+Note that $10\%$ of the observations are uniformly selected to obtain a pilot estimator as in \cite{fithian2014local}.
+Since we only have a single dataset, we follow \cite{fithian2014local} to uniformly subsample 100 datasets, each of which contains 100,000 data points, as 100 independent `full' datasets, and then repeat the experiments 100 times for comparison.

-Observe that when $\gamma\geq2$, the LUS and LCC methods are equivalent to each other by setting the parameter $\alpha=\frac{1}{\gamma-1}\leq1$ of LCC in \cite{fithian2014local}.
-Therefore, we only focus on the case of $\gamma<2$.
-Similar to previous experiments, we test different values of $\gamma=\{1.1,1.2,\cdots,1.9\}$ and accordingly set $\alpha=\{10, 5, \cdots, \frac{10}{9}\}$, so that the two methods have the same asymptotic variance.
+Observe that when $\gamma\geq2$, the LUS and LCC methods are equivalent to each other by setting the parameter $c=\frac{1}{\gamma-1}\leq1$ of LCC in Section 3.3 of \cite{fithian2014local}.
+Therefore, we only focus on the case of $1\leq\gamma<2$.
+In the first experiment, similar to previous experiments, we test different values of $\gamma=\{1.1,1.2,\ldots,1.9\}$ and accordingly set $c=\{10, 5, \ldots, \frac{10}{9}\}$, so that the two methods have the same asymptotic variance.
 Then, we will compare the number of subsampled data points to see which method is more effective in terms of subsampled data size $n_{Sub}$.